balalearnstocode/balalearnstocode/README.md

 - 👋 Hi, I’m @balalearnstocode
 - 👀 I’m interested in front end development and JavaScript
 - 🌱 I’m currently learning ReactJS
-- 📫 How to reach me : bitra.tejaswi@gmail.com
+- 📫 How to reach me : bbc_tejaswi@yahoo.co.in

 <!---
 balalearnstocode/balalearnstocode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.